Pkcs11Interop/Pkcs11Interop/doc/06_GETTING_STARTED.md

 }
 ```

-When you execute your application you should get output similar to this one:
+When you execute your application, you should see output similar to this:

 ```
 Library